What is Back Labor Pain? Back Labor vs Back Pain

 There’s nothing like a warm bath or shower to soothe a painful situation.

-Hydrotherapy can help relax your body and make the labor back pain subside a bit.
+Hydrotherapy could help relax your body, decrease anxiety, and make your labor back pain subside a bit (temporarily).

 5. Get hot or cold, or both